dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 repeated computation of the instantiated type of each superinterface on the path to the given non-extension type superinterface.

+*In this section it is assumed that _DV_ does not have any compile-time errors, which ensures that this combined member signature exists.*

 Now we are ready to specify the invocation itself.

 Consider an invocation of the extension type member `m` on the receiver